Developer Guide

 Design Considerations

-Aspect: How findi
+Aspect: How findi is implemented

 -